Your Basket

 Does tea tree oil kill nail fungus?

-However, an earlier found that when tea tree oil was applied directly to the infected area, it proved to be as effective as a prescription antifungal cream called clotrimazole.
+However, an earlier study from 1994 found that when tea tree oil was applied directly to the infected area, it proved to be as effective as a prescription antifungal cream called clotrimazole.

 As it stands, scientific findings are not too clear, but there is some indication that tea tree oil’s antifungal properties could help to reduce some of the symptoms caused by a nail infection.